kamranahmedse/developer-roadmap/src/data/roadmaps/cpp/content/101-setting-up/101-code-editors.md

 # Code Editors

-Code editors are programs specifically designed for editing, managing and writing source code.
+Code editors and IDEs are programs specifically designed for editing, managing and writing source code.
 They offer a wide range of features that make the development process easier and faster.
-Here's a brief introduction to some of the most popular code editors for C++:
+Here's a brief introduction to some of the most popular code editors and IDEs for C++:

+- **Visual Studio**: Visual Studio is an Integrated Development Environment (IDE) for Windows, developed by Microsoft.
+It includes its own integrated compiler known as Microsoft Visual C++ (MSVC).

 - **Visual Studio Code (VSCode)**: Visual Studio Code is a popular, free, open-source, and lightweight code editor developed by Microsoft.
-It has built-in support for C++, along with an extensive library of extensions and plugins.
+It offers an extensive library of extensions that enhance functionality for C++ development.

 - **Sublime Text**: Sublime Text is a cross-platform text editor that is quite popular among developers due to its speed and minimalist design.
 It supports C++ with the help of plugins and has a variety of themes and packages available for customization.